 3. DO A PRE-CHECK :

-You can do a pre-check on the counselor you pick and analyzes if your frequencies match.
+You can do a pre-check on the counselor you pick and analyze if your frequencies match.
 You can interact with him/her over the phone and set up an introductory meeting where you can decide if you want him as your counselor or not.
 Instincts play a vital role and so do your first impressions.
-You can select a counselor whom you feel comfortable around.
+You can select a counselor whom you can confide in.

 4. FEES AND CONSULTATION CHARGES: